codice/ddf/catalog/spatial/geowebcache/README.md

 ## Usage

 ### Configure GWC layers
-GWC needs to be configured to utilize one or more *backend* tile services which are exposed via a service endpoint that the Search UI can utilize.
-The following XML shows the minimum amount of information required to configure a WMS layer :
+GWC needs to be configured to utilize one or more *backend* tile services which are exposed via a service endpoint that ${catalog-search-ui} can utilize.
+The following XML shows the minimum amount of information required to configure a WMS layer:

 states.xml:
 ```